factopolis/factopolis/content/claims/nato-doesnt-cover-terrorism/_index.md

 ---
-title: N.A.T.O.
-Doesn't Cover Terrorism
+title: N.A.T.O. doesn't cover terrorism
 summary: It has fought terrorism since the 1980s.
 checks:
   - checker: new-york-times